Connect to SQL database source data

 expectations_store_name: expectations_store

-To configure GX to use this new Expectations Store, expectations_GCS_store
+To configure GX to use this new Expectations Store, expectations_GCS_store, set the expectations_store_name value in the great_expectations.yml file.

 stores: